viant/endly/example/ws/reporter/README.md

 This application was build to provide end to end testing example of web service application.

+Is uses mysql to register a pivot report definition, and to run reports.

 Prerequisites:

 Enable ssh logic you your use on your machine (on osx System Preference / Sharing / Remote Login )